DrJupiter/ML-OPS-FINAL-24/reports/README.md

 We deem this important as it makes the code more transparent and understandable.
 This increases the reproducibility of our project.
 Readability and transparency are very important when multiple people are working on the same code, as code quickly becomes complex and hard to see through easily.
 We also require supplying documentation for essential functions (We check this manually.).
-Formatting, typing and documentation make our code more readable and easy to understand.
+Formatting, typing, and documentation make our code more readable and easy to understand.

 We enforce formatting and typing, whenever a pull request is made to the main branch.
-The main branch cannot be pushed to before the github action which checks these aformentioned things is succesful.
+The main branch cannot be pushed before the GitHub action which checks these aforementioned things is successful.
 The action also tests our code, which we will go into in the next question.

 ## Version control